Anirudh64210/Mae---gmail-companion/README.md

 # Did You Actually Answer?

+Mae is a Chrome extension for Gmail that checks your reply when you press Send and tells you if you left a question unanswered.

+## The problem

+Quick replies are common, and people often answer two of the three things they were asked.
+The sender then has to write again, and everything slips by a day.
+Nobody does this on purpose.
+A loaded email arrives, you answer the part you have an answer for, and the rest falls out of your head between reading and sending.

+## What Mae does

-A small Chrome extension for Gmail.
-When you press Send on a reply, Mae, a pixel mail carrier who lives beside the Send button, checks whether your reply answers everything you were asked.
-If something was missed, she looks unimpressed, the Send button shakes once, and a one-line pill names the question.
-Otherwise the email just sends and you never see her.
+Mae is a small pixel mail carrier who lives beside Gmail's Send button.
+When you press Send on a reply, she checks whether your draft addresses everything you were asked.
+If a question went unanswered, she looks unimpressed, the Send button shakes once, the question is underlined in the thread, and a one-line note names it.
+Click Answer to fix it, or Send anyway to send as is.
+If nothing was missed, the email just sends and you never see her.

+Scoring comes from TypeSafe's Jev, a typed yes/no model with confidence scores, behind a small relay you run yourself.
+Chrome and Gmail only for now.

 Built by ExpandRange.
-Free and open source: https://github.com/Anirudh64210/Mae---gmail-companion
+Free and open source, repo only: https://github.com/Anirudh64210/Mae---gmail-companion

 ## How it works